koolskateguy89/arduino_21coa202_cw/doc.md

 * *200–500 words of reflection on your code.
 Include those things that don’t work as well as you would like and how you would fix them.*

-I am very happy with my code.
-I think I thought of some ingenious solutions to some problems, such as managing the 64 most recent values and managing channels - using linkedlists is more memory friendly, at least initially, than using arrays.
-I believe everything works as desired.
+I am mostly happy with my code, everything works as desired.

+Though I am kind of unhappy that I mixed C & C++ constructs and did not really try to stick to one.

+I am also unhappy that my implementation of RECENT is not the best - when `RECENT_MODE` is `LL`, not as many values are stored as I would have liked.
+But I only store few values to ensure the Arduino does not ever run out of SRAM, at least because of my code.
+It is possible to store more values but that does not ensure the Arduino will not ever run out of SRAM.

-I am also happy that I was able to mostly eliminate my use of intermediate short-lived strings (e.g. substrings) by directly accessing the initial string, saving some memory on the stack.
+I am also happy that I was able to mostly eliminate my use of intermediate, short-lived strings (e.g. substrings) by directly accessing the initial string buffer, saving some memory on the stack.
 For example, when displaying the channel description for the NAMES extension (`NAMES_SCROLL::displayChannelName(int, Channel*)`), instead of storing the substring of the channel's description (for scrolling purposes) then displaying it, I directly accessed the buffer.

-Though I am kind of unhappy that I mixed C & C++ constructs and didn't necessarily try to stick to one.

-I also feel like my program didn't properly reflect a proper finite-state machine.
+I also feel like my program didn not properly reflect a proper finite-state machine.
 Some things could have been states, for example:

 - when an incoming message does not conform to the protocol, the program could transfer to the state `ERROR`
-- `ERROR` would essentially do what `messageError(char, ...)` does, then transfer the program back to the state `MAIN_LOOP`
+- `ERROR` would essentially do what `processError(SerialInput)` does, then the system would enter back into the `MAIN_LOOP` state

-But I felt that this did not make sense to be a state as the program flow for this would be more akin to a flowchart than a state machine.
+But I felt that this did not make sense as a state, because the program flow for this would be more akin to a flowchart than a state machine - the system would not _stay_ in that state.
+Furthemore, some states were not needed and could have been a transition, for example `AFTER_SYNC`.

 ## Extension Features {.unnumbered}